-Word Power: How Well Do You Know These First Aid Terms?
+How Well Do You Remember Your First Aid Training?

 First aid term #1: Distal

 B: Remotely activated